Frequently Asked Questions

 How do I apply to the MSHRD program?

 We encourage students to apply online.
-You may also call (909) 607-3286 or email the MSHRD office at email@example.com to receive a hard-copy application packet.
+You may also call (909) 607-3286 or email Annekah Hall (firstname.lastname@example.org) to receive a hard-copy application packet.

 How long will it take to complete the MSHRD degree?